Run surveys. Get insights. Unlock growth.

 Closed-ended questions

-Closed-ended questions are designed to receive a specific response, such as "yes" or "no," a numerical rating, or a choice from a set list of options.
-These types of questions are quantifiable, making them straightforward to analyze.
-Examples include multiple-choice questions and rating scales.
+Closed-ended questions are designed to elicit a specific response, such as "yes" or "no," a numerical rating, or a choice from a set list of options.
+They are quantifiable, which makes them easy to analyze.

 Open-ended questions

 Open-ended questions allow respondents to answer in their own words, providing richer, more nuanced information.
-This format is less restrictive and can yield insights that closed-ended questions might miss.
-Utilizing open-ended questions can be invaluable for understanding the reasons behind behaviors or opinions, though the data can be more challenging to analyze due to its qualitative nature.
+This format is less restrictive and can offer insights that closed-ended questions might miss.
+Using open-ended questions can be invaluable for understanding the reasons behind behaviors or opinions, but the data can be more challenging to analyze due to its qualitative nature.

 Mixed-format questions